osteele/hackingthelibrary.org/src/pages/posts/7-code-coverage.md

 Now `pytest --co=.` and `pytest --cov=. --cov-report html:coverage` will omit the file(s) in `./tests` from the coverage report.
 (Pytest still *runs* this file.)

 Similarly, maybe we don't care to test `logger.info` lines, and don't want them cluttering up our annotations and stats with false positives.
-(If the only issues reported are the ones you care about, it's easier to tell what to focus on.
-And it's easier to tell when something turns red, than when a count increases by one.)
 Add  `exclude_lines`  to the `[coverage:report]` section to ignore occurrences of `logger.info`.

 ```ini
 [coverage:report]